ComputeCanada/magic_castle/docs/README.md

 automatically with [Slurm autoscale](./terraform_cloud.md#enable-magic-castle-autoscaling), it can become beneficial to reduce the time spent configuring the machine when it boots for the first time, hence reducing the time requires before it becomes available in Slurm.
-One way to achieve this is to clone the fully configured compute node root volume and use it as the image of future compute nodes.
+One way to achieve this is to clone the root disk of a fully configured compute node and use it as the base image of future compute nodes.

 This process has three steps: